- What is the Ketogenic Diet?

 Not really.
 In general, keto diets are diets that result in being in a state of mild ketosis most of the time.

-Next, multiply this number by 4 to calculate the total calories that come from protein.
-The rest of your daily requirement will come from fats.
+Step Two: Next, multiply this number by 4 to calculate the total calories that come from protein.
+The rest of your daily requirements will come from fats.

 You don’t need to calculate carb grams because by default; you’ll likely reach your 30-50 grams per day.
 This can be done by simply including green vegetables and carbs that come from your fat and protein sources.